Sohith-Pothula/Amazone-Clone/README.md

 # Amazone-Clone
-This is my first Clone ever using HTML and CSS
+This is my first Clone using HTML and CSS